JazzBrotha/screenmycode/README.md

 # screenmycode

 **The project is currently under development.
-The initial release plans to launch 12:th of December 2018.**
+The initial release plans to launch the 12:th of December 2018.**

-This web application is to be used as an accessibility tool for developers to help them learn the fundamentals of screen readers mechanics.
-The application will contain a sandbox where the user can drop a piece of code, and as the user navigates through the code, the part of the code that the screen reader reads is highlighted.
+This web application is an accessibility tool for developers to help them learn the fundamentals of screen readers mechanics.
+The application contains a sandbox where the user can drop a piece of code, and as the user navigates through the code, the part of the code that the screen reader reads is highlighted.
 A wireframe will be added to describe the application flow more cleary.

 The application is part of [Mozilla Open Leaders Round 6](https://foundation.mozilla.org/en/opportunity/mozilla-open-leaders/).